preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 **Note!** Likes on comments does not affect trending in any way.

-Several options, for example to add an image, can be available in the Limited RTF Editor, depending on how it is set up.
-See this page for more information: :doc:`RTF Editor settings </admin-settings/tenant-settings/settings/rtf-editor/index>`
+Several options, for example to add an image, can be available in the limited RTF editor, depending on how it is set up.
+See this page for more information: :doc:`RTF editor settings </admin-settings/tenant-settings/settings/rtf-editor/index>`